-This kind of communications technology has several charming advantages: The necessary hardware is comparably affordable, has been desigend for the requirements of many sensors, and uses a license-free frequency which doesn’t generate transmission costs.
-Also, a LoRa module has very low energy requirements and can function almost self-sustainingly with a simple battery for a long time.
+This kind of communications technology has several charming advantages: The necessary hardware is comparably affordable, has been designed for the requirements of many sensors, and uses a license-free frequency which doesn’t generate transmission costs.
+Also, a LoRa module has very low energy requirements and can sustain itself with a simple battery for a long time.

 Aren’t we in dry tech talk territory again?
 No, we aren’t!

 Let me give you a small use-case for illustration.
 Let’s imagine some random street in your neighborhood.
 Imagine that the street lights are regulated according to the neighborhood’s needs, that the trash bins automatedly send reports about their fill level, and that the sewers systems sends early warning reports about possible leakages.
 Sounds great, doesn’t it?

 Another advantage of LoRaWan that’s especially relevant for the general data protection debate: the network is completely disconnected from the Internet and consequently, the world wide web.
 This makes unwarranted external third-party access much harder and can, combined with cutting-edge encryption and anonymization, protect the data from unauthorized readout.